Thursday, July 9, 2026

 Dr. Barbara Goff on HPV-Related Cancers: How Vaccination and Screening Can Eliminate a Global Health Crisis

-By Dr. Barbara A. Goff, MD
+By Barbara A. Goff, MD

 HPV-related cancers are largely preventable through vaccination and screening.
 Dr. Barbara Goff explores global disparities, advances in HPV testing, and strategies to eliminate cervical cancer worldwide.